neon-p/stock-price-forecasting/README.md

 - Source: [Yahoo Finance](https://in.search.yahoo.com/?fr2=inr)

-Initially we used last 12 years stock price data of Amazon.
-We split this dataset into below category
+Initially, we used the last 12 years' stock price data of Amazon.
+We split this dataset into the below category

 #### Train: 2010 - 2020